 Due to changes Microsoft have made to Windows Feature update installations, upgrading machines to 1903 can cause systems to become unbootable.
 This is due to Windows 1903 performing a background clean-up task that removes the Full Disk Encryption (FDE) driver that ESET Endpoint Encryption (EEE) uses.

-After working with Microsoft, they have now implemented a block to prevent the Windows 1903 update from installing on systems that are running an older version of EEE (pre v5.0.3).
-For more information regarding this block, please see the following article:
+After working with Microsoft, they have now implemented a block to prevent the Windows 1903 update from installing on systems that are running an earlier version of EEE (earlier than version 5.0.3).
+For more information regarding this block, see the following article:

 On another PC, download the following ZIP file and unpack its contents to the root of a USB stick.

 The ZIP file can be downloaded from here: KB540_Recovery_Script.zip

 Connect the USB stick and boot the machine.
 Wait until you have the following selection.

 In the command prompt, you must select the USB stick as the working directory.
 In this example we are using directory F: and therefore we type the following command:

 To confirm this is the correct volume, performing a

 dir command should show the recovery batch file.
 See the image below for an example: